FredHutch/tfcb_2022/README.md

 the link for each topic will take you to the folder containing materials for that class.
 Please note that materials are considered in draft form until the beginning of the class session in which they will be presented (or if otherwise indicated).

-For further assistance, TA Avi Swartz will be available to offer assistance just prior to and during the regular class session.
+For further assistance, TA Avi Swartz will be available to offer assistance just after the regular class session.

 ## Homework and grading